pachyderm/pachyderm/BAZEL.md

 automatically update the next time you run a Bazel command.
 You shouldn't need to ever update Bazelisk, but feel free of course.

+Note: you will need a C++ compiler installed. `apt install build-essential` on Debian, or do the xcode dance on Mac OS.
+The C++ compiler is used to build some internal Bazel tools.

 ### Setup at Pachyderm

-If you'd like to use the shared cache, join the Buildbuddy organization by logging in with your pachyderm.io Google account:
+If you'd like to use the shared build cache, join the Buildbuddy organization by logging in with your pachyderm.io Google account:

 https://pachyderm.buildbuddy.io/join/